 Journey of Non-euclidean or meta geometry began when Euclidean fifth postulate was denied and its validity was questioned.
 Fifth postulate seemed to be somewhat vague and it could not be proved using all other postulates of Euclid.
 Many mathematicians showed that parallel postulate can be denied and yet consistent and logical geometries could be found.
 Such geometries are elliptic and hyperbolic geometries.
 On a surface of sphere given a point and a straight line an infinite number of parallel lines can be drawn.

 In the field of non-euclidean geometry Gauss contributed more than anyone else.
 He studied curved surfaces what is called developable.
-That is to say, all the surfaces that can be developed on to each other without tearing and glueing with others.
-These kind of suface can be represented by a common mathematical expression.
+That is to say, all the surfaces that can be developed on to each other without tearing and glueing with others are called developable surfaces.
+These kind of sufaces can be represented by a common mathematical expression.

 ds^2 = g(uv)dx(u)dx(v) ---- where u , v = 1,2